david-cortes/cmfrec/README.md

 install.packages("cmfrec")
 ```

+**Important:** for optimal performance in R, it's recommended to set a custom Makevars file with extra compiler optimizations, and then install the package from source.
+On Linux, simply create a text file `~/.R/Makevars` containing this line there: `CFLAGS += -O3 -march=native` (plus an empty line at the end).
+Then install `cmfrec` with `install.packages("cmfrec")`.

-**Important:** for optimal performance in R, it's recommended to install this package from source but editing the `Makevars` file under `src` by uncommenting the lines that are commented out, which will trigger better compiler optimizations which are not CRAN-compliant.
+Alternatively, one can also install this package from source but editing the `Makevars` file under `src` by uncommenting the lines that are commented out, which will trigger better compiler optimizations which are not CRAN-compliant.
 For alternative ways of doing this see the "Performance tips" section in the docs.
-This basically amounts to adding compilation options `-std=c99 -O3 -march=native`, which are typically not the defaults in R. In modern CPUs, this can make some optimization routines in `cmfrec` roughly 25% faster.
+This basically amounts to adding compilation options `-std=c99 -O3 -march=native`, which are typically not the defaults in R.

+In modern CPUs, this can make some optimization routines in `cmfrec` roughly 25% faster.

 * Ruby: